 1. Find a form of exercise that I truly ENJOY and do it habitually. ✓

 Kathryn Jernigan’s classes at the Choctaw Wellness Center!!
-Loved step for a year or two, and started going to her hip hop dance class after she stopped teaching step.
+I attended her aerobic step class for a year or two, and then started going to her hip hop dance class after she stopped teaching step.
 I love Turn Up dance fitness 1000 times more than I ever loved step, and exercise is truly part of my normal routine for the first time in my entire life.
 I even became a Turn Up instructor to take over Kat’s classes when she had baby Tobias in 2021!
 Who could have ever seen this coming.
 (The Lord, that’s who.)

 2. Start and maintain a car replacement fund. ✓